RiteshHajare/seq-to-seq_Luong_Attention/README.md

 - Luong (Dot) Attention mechanism
 - Designed for educational and experimental purposes
 - Implemented without batching or heavy optimizations
+- Other branch for luong attention General Scoring

 > ⚠️ Note: Since batching and advanced optimizations are not used, training can be slow.
 > However, the model works well for small datasets.